Interstate 880 (California): Cypress Viaduct and the 1989 Loma Prieta earthquake

-The former path of the structure, Cypress Street, was renamed Mandela Parkway, and the median where the freeway stood became a landscaped linear park.
+The former path of the Cypress Street Viaduct was then renamed Mandela Parkway, and the median where the freeway stood became a landscaped linear park.

 Flood plains

 Several aspects of the I-880 facility have been constructed in designated floodplains such as the 1990 and 2004 interchange improvements at Dixon Landing Road.
 In that case, the FHWA was required to make a finding that there was no feasible alternative to the new ramp system as designed.
 In that same study, the FHWA produced an analysis to support the fact that adequate wetlands mitigation had been designed into the improvement project.

 Sound barriers

 Due to high sound levels generated from this highway and the relatively dense urban development in the highway corridor, the California Department of Transportation (Caltrans) has conducted numerous studies to retrofit the right-of-way with noise barriers.
 This activity has occurred in Oakland, San Leandro, Hayward, Newark, and Fremont.
 During the 1989 widening of I-880 in parts of Newark and Fremont, scientific studies were conducted to determine the need for sound walls and to design optimum heights to achieve Federal noise standards.